SanderMiller/CompRobo2020Swarms/index.md

 Finally, if this remapped difference is negative we turn the agent right, and if the remapped difference is positive we turn the agent left.

+### Separation
+The second rule of boids algorithm says that agents too close together will trun away from each other to spread out.

 ## Adding Predators